gardz/voice-assistant-firewall-containers/README.md

 - mqtt-subscriber.py: listen to the MQTT message bus to pull off specific commands that were pushed on via Google Home.
 - actions.py: take input values and actions from the messages on the bus and carry out resulting actions (i.e. create containerised firewall, push new security policy to a specific firewall, etc).

+# Command Syntax

+	Voice Command: create firewall for DEVICENAME in LOCATION
+	Payload: {"data":[{"action":"create-for-in","what":"Mario in Melbourne"}]}

+	Voice Command: delete DEVICENAME in LOCATION
+	Payload: {"data":[{"action":"delete-for-in","what":"Mario in Melbourne"}]}

+	Voice Command: create X new firewalls in LOCATION
+	Payload: {"data":[{"action":"create","what":"X","where":"LOCATION"}]}

+	Voice Command: delete X firewalls in LOCATION
+	Payload: {"data":[{"action":"delete","what":"X","where":"LOCATION"}]}

+	Voice Command: delete DEVICE in LOCATION
+	Payload: {"data":[{"action":"delete-for-in","what":"DEVICE in LOCATION"}]}

+	Voice Command: block CATEGORY on DEVICE in LOCATION
+	Payload: {"data":[{"action":"block","what":"CATEGORY on DEVICE in LOCATION}]}

 # Extra Notes